 No two dental practice transitions are alike, but there is one hard-fast rule that buyers should follow across the board: Don’t make any changes after acquiring a practice for at least six months, no matter how smooth the transition, if you want to keep patients and staff happy.
 What’s more, it is to your benefit to get a feel for the practice and how (and why) the previous dentist operated before making any changes.
 Once everyone feels settled, here’s how to proceed.

-When it comes to radiography, intraoral, and any recordkeeping for that matter, transitioning over to electronic software will only pay for itself in the long run.
-Not to mention, all successful dental service organizations also wait at least six months before changing practice management software.
+When it comes to radiography, intraoral and any recordkeeping for that matter, transitioning over to electronic software will only pay for itself in the long run.
+Not to mention, all successful dental service organizations (DSOs) also wait at least six months before changing practice management software.

 Equipment and supplies